- Professor, Art History

-Prof. Gutman is a Distinguished CUNY Research Fellow, with a research fellowship at the Graduate Center’s Advanced Research Collaborative in Fall 2018.
-Her research has been also supported by the National Endowment for the Humanities, the New York State Council on the Arts, the Danish Humanities Council, and other organizations.
+Professor Gutman received the 2021 Catherine W. Bishir Prize, from the Vernacular Architecture Forum for “Intermediate School 201: Race, Space, and Modern Architecture in Harlem,” chapter 8 in Educating Harlem: A Century of Schooling and Resistance in a Black Community, ed.
+Ansley Erickson and Ernest Morrell (Columbia University Press, 2019).
+Professor Gutman was a Distinguished CUNY Research Fellow at the Graduate Center’s Advanced Research Collaborative in 2018.
+Her research has also been supported by the National Endowment for the Humanities, the New York State Council on the Arts, the Danish Humanities Council and other organizations.

 Book prizes for A City for Children: